mbuck200/themikedrop-disney-crawler/README.md

 # TheMikeDrop
 Articles aggregator with sorting, filters, read/unread, Update All, and accurate Published-date filters (America/New_York).

+## Windows Run

+Can use run.bat to run on windows
+If Python isn't installed, the script will attempt to install it via **winget** automatically.

 ## Windows quick start
 Run:
 ```